-David "Sweeney" Schriner - Born November 30, 1911 in Saratov, Russian Empire – Died July 4, 1990 in Calgary, Alberta was a Russian-born Canadian ice Hockey left winger.
+David "Sweeney" Schriner - Born November 30, 1911 in Saratov, Russian Empire – Died July 4, 1990 in Calgary, Alberta was a Russian-born Canadian ice Hockey left winger and coach.

 Though his family emigrated to Canada when he was an infant, Schriner was the first Russian-born player in NHL history.
 He grew up in Calgary, where he played baseball in addition to Hockey, and returned to the city following his career.